Combodo/iTop/readme.txt

 Added a new favicon
 Cosmetic enhancements to ease the search for a class in the schema.
-Integration of the latest version of CKEditor: version 3.6.4, released on 17 July 2012
+Integration of the latest version of CKEditor: version 3.6.4, released on 17 July 2012 error.log moved into the log directory
+Display an empty string for the friendlyname of a NULL external key New developer tool: set log_queries=1 to enable query logging into data/queries.log.
+The accumulative log data/queries.log can be replayed with test/replay_query_log.php which produces a result file (to check the stability of the results) and a benchmark file (to see the efficiency in CSV)
+Debugging: run_query now produces the debug output (log_kpi_duration) Optimization of SQL queries: reduce the number of JOINS, assuming that data are consistent.
+Can be disabled with config setting query_optimization_enabled => 0.
+New parameter to tweak the display of Impact anaysis: which tab to display first? list or graphics?
+Performance enhancement for impact analysis: avoid looping in the recursion.
+When iTop is in read only mode, then the portal displays a banner and prevent the user from accessing the modification forms Added some checks around the configuration of PHP sessions since it seems to cause a lot of troubles.

 CSV import/export
 -----------------